Superconducting microsphere magnetically levitated in an anharmonic potential with integrated magnetic readout

-\textit{Conclusions and Outlook.} In conclusion, we have demonstrated an integrated superconducting chip device for magnetic levitation and detection of superconducting microparticles at mK temperatures.
+In conclusion, we have demonstrated an integrated superconducting chip device for magnetic levitation and detection of superconducting microparticles at mK temperatures.
 We have shown a good understanding of the trap potential, the COM motion, and inductive coupling by comparing trap models with measurements.
 Further, we have demonstrated that the COM frequencies can be tuned via the trap current and that the system is stable over days.
-For the large motional amplitudes, we observed in our experiments, we observe nonlinear behavior and mode coupling of the COM particle motion, in the form of amplitude dependent frequency shifts.
-Future experiments will employ a cryogenic passive vibration isolation system \cite{Maisonobe2018,DeWit2019}, which will decouple the particle motion from external mechanical vibrations.
-Further, the detection noise floor can be greatly reduced by measuring the particle motion using flux-sensitive superconducting microwave resonators \cite{Rodrigues2019,Zoepfl_2020,Schmidt2020,Luschmann2022,Zoepfl2022}.
-This reduction of technical noise should enable feedback cooling to the quantum ground state \cite{rossiMeasurementbasedQuantumControl2018,magriniRealtimeOptimalQuantum2021,tebbenjohannsQuantumControlNanoparticle2021} of the COM motion of microparticles, which would serve as a gateway to generation of quantum states of nano- to microgram masses \cite{oriol,cirio_quantum_2012,Johnsson_2016}.
+For the large motional amplitudes in our experiments, we observe nonlinear behavior and mode coupling of the COM particle motion, in the form of amplitude-dependent frequency shifts.

-We gratefully acknowledge Axel Eriksson, Andreas Isacsson, Philip Schmidt, and Joachim Hofer for insightful discussions and Joachim Hofer also for sharing of code.
-This work was supported in part by the EU Horizon Europe project SuperMeQ (no.~101080143), the QuantERA project C’MON-QSENS!, the Knut and Alice Wallenberg Foundation through a Wallenberg Academy Fellowship (W.W.), by the Wallenberg Center for Quantum Technology (WACQT, A.P.), by Chalmers Excellence Initiative Nano, and by the Swedish Research Council (Grant 2020-00381, G.H.).
-Sample fabrication was performed in the Myfab Nanofabrication Laboratory at Chalmers.
-Simulations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at Tetralith, Linköping University, partially funded by the Swedish Research Council (Grant 2018-05973).